pospi/imthumb/README.md

 The following features work differently or are otherwise incompatible with timthumb.
 You might want to stick to it if you depend on any of these things:

 * Progressive JPEGs are saved by default unless the parameter `p` is explicitly set to `0`.
+* I decided to expose some timing and cache stats as well as an X-Generator header in responses by default as ImageMagick can be a resource-heavy library and these things are good to know.
+You can disable this behaviour by defining a constant - `define('SKIP_IMTHUMB_HEADERS', true);`.

 ### License and Credits